diogo-aos/iseg_pg_aaiml_intro_python/markdown/5_lesson3.md

 Why does that work?

-When we compare the column "category" with the value "vegetables", we get another column of the same size indicating where that comparisson was True or False.
+When we compare the column "category" with the value "vegetables", we get another column of the same size indicating where that comparison was True or False.

 ```text
 In [64]: df["category"] == "vegetables"